 Approximately 100 trillion microorganisms, primarily bacteria, live in your digestive tract, including your stomach and intestines.
-These microorganisms, called “gut microbiota,” were once thought to just control digestion, nutrient absorption, excretion, etc. But we now know that gut bacteria is an essential factor in your health.
+These microorganisms, called “gut microbiota,” were once thought to control just digestion, nutrient absorption, excretion, etc. But we now know that gut bacteria is an essential factor in health.

 Research shows that having a balance of beneficial bacteria and harmful bacteria as well as a diverse microbiome (a variety of different strains and qualities of bacteria) is crucial to overall health.
 (1, 2)